These 5 Millennials Started Blogging 12 Months Ago. Now They’re All Making $1,000+/Month

 “Definitely don’t give up even though you won’t get traffic at first,” she said.
 “In April, I doubled my traffic which was the first big boost after nearly a year.
 It will happen to you.
 You will grow with your blog and you will become better over time.”

 Danielle says that it takes time and testing until Google ranks the articles properly.
-A common statistic she hears among bloggers is that it takes 3 to 6 months until a blog post is at its final ranking position.
+A common statistic she hears among bloggers is that it takes 3-6 months until a blog post is at its final ranking position.

 Making Money with a Blog Does Come with a Time Commitment